 Nightswimming is pleased to participate in the Recommender Grants for Theatre Creators Program funded by the Ontario Arts Council.
 We welcome applications from artists we have worked with in the past, and this program is also an opportunity for us to read applications by artists that we may not already know.
-Please consider introducing you and your project to Brian and Brittany via a RGTC application.
+Please consider introducing you and your project to Brian and Gloria via a RGTC application.

-We are not currently accepting applications.
+We are currently accepting applications.
 Keep in touch on upcoming deadlines by signing up for Nightswimming’s newsletter.

 If you’re interested in challenging dramatic forms and bold visual storytelling, explore our website for more information about Nightswimming’s theatrical interests and ideas, and review our current and past projects to get a sense of our work.
 The RGTC program is open to “creators working in forms other than text” and we are interested in applications from creators working in those fields.